 Can intermittent fasting be the energy-boosting secret you have been looking for?
 It’s no wonder that athletes will attempt anything and everything to sustain their energy levels and remain on track.
-The key advantage of intermittent fasting is that it makes your digestion system work in a lot more organized manner.
+The key advantage of intermittent fasting is that it makes your digestive system work in a lot more organized manner.

-Besides weight loss, the lesser known advantage of intermittent fasting is the potential for an incremental increase in your energy levels.
-Eating numerous times throughout the day triggers the digestion system to go through it cycles of digestion.
+Besides weight loss, the lesser-known advantage of intermittent fasting is the potential for an incremental increase in your energy levels.
+Eating numerous times throughout the day triggers the digestion system to go through its cycles of digestion.
 This requires energy to engage in the digestion.

 Ultimately, you either use fuel that you consume for either immediate energy or for future use through storage in your cells.
 Your energy and mental mood are directly impacted by the food you eat.
 Post-consumption, you will often experience these after you use the consumed food for either immediate energy or storage.
 After this allocation has been made your blood sugar levels will drop.
 This triggers a “hunger signal” and the entire procedure begins all over once again.
-Eventually, through the use of intermittent fasting your feelings of hunger will begin soften, making you less hungry and more energetic.
+Eventually, through the use of intermittent fasting your feelings of hunger will begin to soften, making you less hungry and more energetic.
 These higher energy levels make it easier for you to reach your fitness goals and allow you to better stay on track.

 Increase of HGH During a Fasted State